"If the only tool you have is a hammer, you tend to see every problem as a nail." Abraham Maslow

 A psychodiagnostic assessment is designed to determine if a specific diagnosis is present (e.g. ADHD, Autism, etc).
 It can also be requested for the purposes of ruling out diagnoses when differential diagnoses exist (e.g. language disorder vs autism).

 Career & occupational assessment evaluate the personality traits and interests of an individual in order to formulate specific occupational and educational choices that would be best suited for his or her unique profile.
 The evaluation also provides more clarity in regard to the vast number of occupations that exists in the United States and the types of training that are required.

 Whatever type of assessment you are interested in, our professionals are able to help you.
 Please see our team page for a list of available testing psychologists.
 You may click on their picture for more information.
-If you would like to schedule an appointment, you may call, email, text or schedule online (for first time appointments only).
+If you would like to schedule an appointment, you may call, email or text.
 If you would like us to check on your insurance benefits, you may complete our insurance survey so that we can verify benefits.